 Key consideration 1 An FMI's rules should clearly state its obligations with respect to the delivery of physical instruments or commodities.
 Description Q.10.1.1: Which asset classes does the FMI accept for physical delivery?
-CRCC does not deliver physical instruments or commodities, CRCC only accepts assets that are settled by delivery on dematerialised securities or debt securities in centralised securities depositories.
+CRCC does not deliver physical instruments or commodities, CRCC only accepts assets that are settled by delivery on dematerialized securities or debt securities in centralized securities depositories.
 CRCC has defined delivery settlement in its Rulebook as the procedure by which compliance with the transactions accepted on the settlement date is achieved through the delivery of the asset by the seller to the buyer of the asset, in exchange for the price agreed upon during the transaction.
 The settlement rate is considered for cash exchanges at maturity.
-CRCC accepts the following assets with delivery settlement: - In the Financial Derivatives Segment: i) Short, medium and long term Notional Bond Futures Contracts: CRCC is
+CRCC accepts the following assets with delivery settlement: